 Up to 16 fully-funded four-year PhD studentships are available each year for graduates in physics, chemistry, food science, engineering, (applied) mathematics and related subjects.

 The application process is now open for September 2018 (Cohort 5) SOFI CDT programme.
 Please complete the application process if you would like to apply for the 2018 (Cohort 5) in take of students.
-The first deadline for the receipt of full applications is Monday 27th November 2017.
-Shortlisting will take place after this date and applicants will be informed if they are to be invited to an interview.
-Interviews are expected to take place in January 2018 for this first batch of applicants.
+The second deadline for applications is February 23rd 2018 but all applications received before that deadline will be considered on merit and candidates may be invited to interview before the second deadline.

 A full list of available project studentships for Cohort 5 (2018/19) will be posted on the website in due course.